monogenea/CNNtutorial/README.md

 ## Instructions

 1. Bash the `kaggleAPI.sh` script.
-For this you can either use a terminal shell (Linux/Mac OS) or RStudio's.
-Learn more [here](https://support.rstudio.com/hc/en-us/articles/115010737148-Using-the-RStudio-Terminal).
+You will need to have a Kaggle account, installation and API credentials (learn more [here](https://github.com/Kaggle/kaggle-api)).
+You can either use a terminal from Linux/Mac OS or RStudio (learn more [here](https://support.rstudio.com/hc/en-us/articles/115010737148-Using-the-RStudio-Terminal)).
 2. Install all packages listed on top of the script. `EBImage` is deposited in BioConductor, all other packages in CRAN.
 3. Run `script.R`.
+The TensorFlow instalation defaults to CPU; alternatively you can use NVIDIA GPUs (if you have them) which run substantially faster.

 ## Acknowledgements